-Language Arts 2018-2019
+Language Arts 2021-2022

 Similarly, my goal as your teacher is to provide you with an environment that engages you to reflect on your purpose for the worlds you wish to create for yourself and your loved ones.
 The study of the language arts is, I believe, fundamentally important to maintaining a robust democracy, one in which you enjoy the success you create for yourself and are able to secure the goals you establish and seek to secure.
 To this end, I believe being of an educated mind you enable so many more opportunities for attainment.
 Although I will have a limited time with you, 180 school periods, I look to serve you and be your partner in your educational goals this year.

-As for my journey as teacher and educational leader, this marks my 22nd year teaching language arts at La Mirada High School (LMHS).
+As for my journey as a teacher and educational leader, this marks my 23rd year teaching language arts at La Mirada High School (LMHS).
 I am privileged to teach in such a wonderfully supportive community.
 I am blessed to have married my wife and raised my children in La Mirada.
 I mention my family, because, their support provides me the impetus to work for you.

-Mr. Alvarez graduated California State University Fullerton with a degree in English.
+Mr. Alvarez graduated from California State University Fullerton with a degree in English.
 He continued his graduate studies at Whittier College and earned his California Teaching Credential.
-Mr. Alvarez also obtained a Master of Art degree in Education with a specialization in educational leadership with an administrative credential from Concordia University Irvine.
+Mr. Alvarez also obtained a Master of Arts degree in Education with a specialization in educational leadership with an administrative credential from Concordia University Irvine.

-I am a member of the National Council of Teachers of English, California Teachers Association, and TANLA, and a lifetime member of the California State University Fullerton Alumni Association.
+Mr. Alvarez is a member of the National Council of Teachers of English, California Teachers Association, and TANLA, and a lifetime member of the California State University Fullerton Alumni Association.